Ghazi ud-Din Khan Feroze Jung I: Reign of Aurangzeb

+War of Succession

-In the early 1700s, Ghaziuddin Khan and other members of the family began to stockpile arms, in anticipation of emperor Aurangzeb's death.
-This was to deter possible aggression from his sons, the princes.
-Ghaziuddin, Chin Qilich, and Muhammad Amin also decided to stay neutral in any potential war of succession among the princes.
+In the early 1700s, as emperor Aurangzeb's death loomed, Ghaziuddin Khan (along with Chin Qilich Khan and Muhammad Amin) decided to stay neutral in any potential war of succession among the princes.
+Ghaziuddin Khan and other members of the family also began to stockpile arms, in anticipation of aggression from the princes.
 Historian Munis Faruqui describes their policy as one of 'armed neutrality', and notes that previously in Mughal history, nobles had never been allowed to stay neutral in succession conflicts.

-Following the emperor's death in 1707, Ghaziuddin and his family stayed successfully neutral during the ensuing war of succession.
-Ghaziuddin Khan was repeatedly asked to join prince Azam Shah's army, but he refused.
+The succession struggle was kicked off when the aged emperor died in 1707, at the imperial camp in Ahmadnagar; the prince Azam Shah subsequently crowned himself emperor there.
+Ghaziuddin Khan was repeatedly asked to join Azam Shah in the coming battle against prince Muazzam, to no success.
+Ghaziuddin remained in Daulatabad, making no move to join Azam.
+Seeking to stay on good terms with the noble, Azam Shah styled him governor of Aurangabad and Viceroy of the Deccan, sending him several gifts.

 Reign of Bahadur Shah

 Aurangzeb's second son, prince Muazzam, emerged victorious in the war of succession and was crowned as emperor Bahadur Shah.
 Ghaziuddin Khan and his family were pardoned and rewarded by the emperor despite their lack of support in the war, possibly due to their military value.
-Ghaziuddin Khan was made governor of Gujarat Subah by the new emperor.
+Ghaziuddin Khan was made governor of Gujarat Subah by the emperor, replacing Ibrahim Khan.
+Ghaziuddin Khan began attempts to stabilise the province, by appointing fifty spies to report on rebel Rajputs and Marathas (who occupied the northern and southern frontiers of the province respectively).
+However, his efforts were cut short by his death in 1710, marking the close of his tenure at a mere two years.

+During Bahadur Shah's reign, Ghaziuddin Khan was also dispatched to combat recalcitrant Rajput rajas, for which purpose he was made the absentee governor of Ajmer on 12 April 1708 (he was dismissed shortly after and reappointed on 15 June).

 Death

-Ghaziuddin Khan died in Ahmadabad, capital of Gujarat Subah, in the year 1710.
-His body was brought to Delhi, where it was buried in a madrasa complex he had founded during his lifetime, located near Delhi's Ajmeri Gate.
+Ghaziuddin Khan died in Ahmadabad, capital of Gujarat Subah, on 8 December 1710.
+His body was brought to Delhi, where it was buried at a madrasa complex he had founded during his lifetime (Madrasa Ghaziuddin Khan), located near Delhi's Ajmeri Gate.
+Following his death, the Mughal state confiscated his assets, as per custom.